LKHJAR001/Optimization-and-Regularization-Under-Arbitrary-Objectives/README.md

 # Optimization-and-Regularization-Under-Arbitrary-Objectives
 Associated files for: Optimization and Regularization Under Arbitrary Objectives.
-This repository contains the PDF report, as well as the associated presentation pdf.
+This repository contains the PDF report, R code (a file for each of the 3 reinforcement learning problems in the study), the "Toy Example" 3-Class CLassification dataset "Collider_Data_2022", as well as the associated Beamer presentation pdf.

 Abstract: